-In our school, children learn by studying a creative and connected curriculum which is organised into topics.
+In our school, children learn by studying a creative and connected curriculum which is organised into termly topics.
 The deep knowledge and skills in each of the different subject areas are woven into these topics.
 Our children access a curriculum that develops them as individuals, challenges their mind-set and excites their imagination.
-We aim to create irresistible learning experiences which prepare them for their future which is supported through both the Lionheart Trusts vision: ‘Excellence for All’ and through Riverside’s moto of ‘Believe and Achieve.’
+We aim to create irresistible learning experiences which prepare them for their future. which is supported through both the Lionheart Trusts vision: ‘Excellence for All’ and through Riverside’s moto of ‘Believe and Achieve.’

 Our Riverside curriculum is sequenced and designed to help our pupils remember what they are taught.
-We are clear on what we want our children to know, we prioritise “sticky knowledge” and we make this explicit in our teaching.
+We are clear on what we want our children to know, we prioritise “powerful knowledge” and we make this explicit in our teaching.
 The specifics of what we want the children to learn matter.
 Our children gain explicit knowledge within a topic, as well as a broad overview.

 Our topics are taught to be remembered, not encountered.
 Children feel empowered through knowing things.
 Therefore, the knowledge they learn is robust and the experiences they have are rich and memorable.
 We achieve this through understanding the cognitive science of the working memory and the power of retrieval.
 We understand that for knowledge to be stored in the children’s long-term memory, we need to build on it, retrieve it and form wide and deep schemas.
 This is achieved in a variety of ways including knowledge organisers, low stakes testing, repeated practise and spaced retrieval.

 In addition to Learning Dispositions, our children also practise, develop and refine a range of skills.
 Some of these skills are specific to the particular subjects, others are universal key skills and support cross-curricular learning.
 The key skills underpin learning throughout the school and are developed and strengthened in each year group.